ollecram/zee_einstein-gravity-in-a-nutshell/00_Prologue.md

 $$\frac{\sin \theta_{a}}{c_{a}} = \frac{\sin \theta_{w}}{c_{w}} $$

-Note that stated in this form the law can be more easily interpreted as saying that light $\sin \theta$ hence the light path projection along
+Note that stated in this form the law can be more easily interpreted as saying that light $\sin \theta$ hence the light path projection

 ### 2